woodstockcs/labs/hello-python/README.md

 ```
 {% next %}

-When you  be sure to execute your program, testing it a few times with different inputs, with:
+When you are done be sure to execute your program, testing it a few times with different inputs, with:

 ```
 python hello.py